 When I think about living in the moment, I often think about being so focused on the present that I’m not mentally concerned with anything else.
 Often times, we’re so distracted by trying to capture the current moment that we actually miss out on what’s going on.

-As we’re still getting our balance together in this new year, let’s focus on really living in the moment.
+As we’re still getting our balance together in this new era of uncertainty, let’s focus on really living in the moment.
 Below are some tips on how you can not miss one more!

 - Put Your Phone Away

 This is the one I struggle with the most.
 We always think we need be be on call and available to and for everyone (ok, if you’re a doctor this is acceptable); however, in doing so, we’re missing some of the most important things that are happening around us.

 Have you ever been to a concert or an event and you notice everyone just recording the show vs. watching the show?
 Yup, that’s what I’m talking about.
 We’re so focused on capturing the moment that we miss what’s really happening in the moment.

 Whenever you have quality time (virtually or in person), try to commit to some no phone time where you can just enjoy being in the moment.
 Keep in mind that while capturing things are fun and great for the memory bank, it can also take away from the experience.
 Maybe set a time limit to use your phone, and if the usage doesn’t fall within a certain window, you can’t touch your phone!

 - Don’t Worry About What Others Are Doing